-If the request for Prior Quarter Coverage Then Is submitted at the same time as the application for Medical Assistance (MA).
+If the request for Prior Quarter Coverage...
+Then Is submitted at the same time as the application for Medical Assistance (MA).
 The Prior Quarter Coverage is the three months before the application month.
 Is NOT submitted at the same time as an application for MA The Prior Quarter Coverage is the three months before the application month of the pending application.

 AND

 The MA application is still pending.

-Is NOT submitted at the same time as an application for MA and MSP Prior Quarter Coverage is the 3 months before the month of the customer's request.
+application for MA and MSP Prior Quarter Coverage is the 3 months before the month of the customer's request.

 AND

 The MA application has already been completed.